iamdanielgreen/jumpfighters/04_Process/diary.md

 *"...let's try and get some actual work done later this evening."*

 Yeah, this was an ambitious suggestion.
 But I'm on holiday, dang it.

+## Note for Future You - Friday 23 August 2024, 9:48pm

+If the Firefighter ever makes it into the game, the basic projectile from the tutorial isn't far removed from what you want.
+Just a thought.